explodinglabs/iko/README.md

 Ply extends the [Sqitch](https://sqitch.org/) container adding templates and functions.
-Sqitch commands are available with `ply sqitch ..`, along with other commands, for example to create a table named "tasks" you'd type `ply create-table tasks`.
+Sqitch commands are available with `ply sqitch ..`, along with other commands in it's own DSL.
+For example to create a table named "tasks" you'd type `ply create-table tasks`.

 ## Installation